jeffkamo/focus-manager/README.md

 ### `send()`

 Sends focus to any DOM element.
+A `tabindex` will be added to the target DOM element if one isn't already present.

 | Parameter name | Description |
 |----------------|-------------|